On National Plan for Vacation Day, America Should Take Notes From European Countries

 The United States is the only developed country in the world that does not legally require even one paid day of vacation or holiday.
 By law, countries in the European Union must provide a minimum of 20 work days of paid vacation.
 Many provide more, along with 7-13 paid holidays.

-Austin Adventures guide Rob Jansen lives and works in the Netherlands.
-Last year, he took 15 days off to guide trips — and he took another three weeks for his own vacation in southeast Asia.
+Former Austin Adventures guide Rob Jansen lives and works in the Netherlands. in 2018, he took 15 days off to guide trips — and he took another three weeks for his own vacation in southeast Asia.
 He personally gets 30 days of paid vacation, seven paid holidays, and can even “buy” 12 extra days of unpaid leave as a fringe benefit used to make an employer even more attractive.

 Many of our European guides tell a similar story.
 For them, vacation is normal and encouraged.